jbossdemocentral/integration-summitlab2018-fuse-amq/docs/hack-01.md

   ![Integration hack one](images/hackone-integration-03.png)

-- Configure the name of the queue to listen
+- Configure the name of the queue to listen and click *Next*
 	- Destination Name: inputs
 	- Destination Type: Queue